hermangroup/docs/mining/p2pool.rst

 .. meta::
-   :description: Guide to setting up a Dash P2Pool node
+   :description: Guide to setting up a Historia P2Pool node
-   :keywords: dash, mining, X11, p2pool, node, pool, software, ASIC, mining pool
+   :keywords: historia, mining, X11, p2pool, node, pool, software, ASIC, mining pool

 .. _p2pool:

 ======================
-Dash P2Pool Node Setup
+Historia P2Pool Node Setup
 ======================

-This guide describes how to set up a Dash P2Pool node to manage a pool of miners.
-Unlike centralized mining pools, P2Pool is based on the same peer-2-peer (P2P) model as Dash, making the pool as a whole highly resistant to malicious attacks, and preserving and protecting the decentralized nature of Dash.
+This guide describes how to set up a Historia P2Pool node to manage a pool of miners.
+Unlike centralized mining pools, P2Pool is based on the same peer-2-peer (P2P) model as Historia, making the pool as a whole highly resistant to malicious attacks, and preserving and protecting the decentralized nature of Historia.
 When you launch a P2Pool node, it seeks out, connects with, and shares data with a decentralized network of other P2Pool nodes (also known as peers).
-P2Pool nodes share a cryptographic chain of data representing value, similar to Dash's blockchain.
+P2Pool nodes share a cryptographic chain of data representing value, similar to Historia's blockchain.
 The P2Pool version is called the sharechain.
 The decentralized and fair nature of this mining model means mining with P2Pool is strongly encouraged.
-P2Pool for Dash uses the `p2pool-dash
+P2Pool for Historia uses the `p2pool-historia
-<https://github.com/dashpay/p2pool-dash>`_ software on GitHub, which is
+<https://github.com/HistoriaOffical/p2pool-historia>`_ software on GitHub, which is
 a fork of p2pool for Bitcoin.
 For more information, see `here
 <https://en.bitcoin.it/wiki/P2Pool>`__.